johnshorter/F2-genetic-mapping/README.md

 geno_pheno.csv is the output file from the first steps

 RQTL2input.zip	 is the input files used in the RQTL2 mapping section.

+The map files contain a smaller number of markers in the input files used for RQTL2 because we were more stringent with markers that had extreme H calls.